nathancspencer/website/pages/people.md

 _Jan 2024_

-I've only included people I think are underrated.

 **Tyler Cowen**

 - His [podcast](https://conversationswithtyler.com/) is simply amazing.
 Always asks the most thoughtful questions and brings interesting people on.
 I listen to every episode.